aniketqw/pehenava-backend/API_DOCUMENTATION.md

   -H "Authorization: Bearer eyJhbGc..."
 ```

-**Use Case:**
+**Use Cases:**
-- Frontend loads this endpoint on page load
-- Displays posts in list/grid view with like/dislike counts
+- Display posts in feed/timeline with feedback immediately visible
-- User can click on a post or search for specific posts
-- Then call View Post endpoint for detailed feedback
+- No need for separate View Post call to see feedback
+- Single request to load all posts with complete data
+- Useful for social feed views where users see feedback inline
+- Can filter/sort posts by feedback counts on frontend

 ---